Nov 15, 2012

 And now, in this late hour of human history, we have come to the place that arrogantly brags of our final and definitive answer to that question.
 Relying on reason, and science, and the power of our own intellect, we fashion this conclusion: "There is no God!”

-And as the darkness of the species progresses man eventually arrives at the only conclusion which will ultimately satisfy the arrogance of self-determination.
+And as the darkness of the species progresses man eventually arrives at the only conclusion which will ultimately satisfy the arrogance of his self-determination.
 It is this idea: "I am my own God."
 The idea being that, “We are self sufficient, the masters of our own destiny, and answerable to no higher power than ourselves.”

 But, in fact, we are not, of course.
 The simple truth, which such delusion always evades, is that we all die.
 Thus, less a redemptive Creator, every individual in the species is born merely running headlong toward his or her own personal extinction.